jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ### Classical concerns and challenges

+* There are a lot of models available today, each with unique strengths and characteristics.
+How to get the ones best suited for business needs.
 * Protect Intellectual Property: not pass  confidential information to Chatbots for training
 * Protect the brand, avoid bias, discrimination, aligned to company values
 * Response accuracy, fairness, toxicity, and privacy